AyushAmbastha/The-Security-Interview-Guide/OWASP Top 10/A02_Cryptographic Failures.md

 ## Description

 Previously known as Sensitive Data Exposure, Cryptographic Failures deals with the protection of data at rest and in transit.
-This type of flaw occurs when an application or a company inadvertently exposes senstive data.
+This type of flaw occurs when an application or a company inadvertently exposes sensitive data.
 It's different from a data breach in the sense that in a data breach, the attacker steals information from the database whereas a Cryptographic Failure occurs when the data is not adequently protected.
 It can be the result of weak encryption, software flaws, storing passwords without hashes etc.
 Also, if the data falls under any privacy laws such as GDPR or PCI DSS (TODO), there are additional things